sirinartk/lighthouse/docs/authenticated-pages.md

 ## Chrome DevTools

-The Audits panel in Chrome DevTools will never clear your session cookies, so you can log in to the target site and run Lighthouse without being logged out.
+The Audits panel in Chrome DevTools will never clear your cookies, so you can log in to the target site and then run Lighthouse.
 If `localStorage` or `indexedDB` is important for your authentication purposes, be sure to uncheck `Clear storage`.

 ## Option 3: Pass custom request headers with Lighthouse CLI